paulinusia/ETL-Spark-Kinesis/config/README.md

-All configurations go under this package.
+All configurations go under this package under a separate module.

 Configurations: